JoshuaBoothby/lv3-capstone-cyberpunk/README.md

 - the Night Corp in the footer is reference to the implication in lore that Night Corp is pulling the strings of night city from behind the scenes.

-- Use Case for Project is for a personal game aid for cyberpunk red and it will most likely be cleared between sessions with the KIA goons being recorded in my campaign Notes.
+- Use Case for Project is as a personal game aid for Cyberpunk Red and the will most likely be cleared between sessions and recorded in my campaign Notes.